gavinpullen/Io/ReadMe.md

 - Steve Dekorte invented the Io language in 2002
 - Io is a prototype language like Javascript(every object is a clone of another)
+-- Not compiled into a binary state
+-- Uses VM to directly interpret and execute Io source code
+-- Everything is an object
 - Everything in Io is an object(lists, strings, files even messages!!)
 - Prototype-based is a style of OOP in which behaviour re-use(inheritance) is performed via a process of cloning existing objects that serve as prototypes